MajaHjuler/Low-resource-SER/README.md

 # Low-resource-SER

-This repository contains code to reproduce the results from my thesis on _Speech Emotion Recognition for low-Resource Languages_.
+This repository contains code to reproduce the results from my thesis: _Speech Emotion Recognition for low-Resource Languages_.

 | Contents                                     | Notebook                                                                                                                                                                                                            |
 |------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|